Statement of Investment Policies & Procedures (SIP&P)

 c.
 Equity: common and preferred shares, warrants, rights, income trust units, and securities convertible into common shares traded on the major recognized global stock exchanges.

 d.
 Real estate and mortgages: investment in real estate and mortgages will only be made through pooled fund units which must be redeemable.
 With respect to the investments in high yield mortgages, it is understood that these funds have specific liquidity characteristics that will affect purchase and redemption timelines.

 8.2 Limitations and restrictions:

 8.2.1 Each manager is to manage its portfolio in accordance with all applicable legislation and regulations including the Pension Benefits Standard Act of Canada, the Ontario Pensions Benefits Act, and the Income Tax Act of Canada.
 All investments must be in accordance with any constraints that may be imposed by the Administrator.
-In addition, no investments in foreign property shall be made so as to cause the ELCIC Pension Plan to be liable for penalty taxes under the Income Tax Act, Canada.

 8.2.2 All investments will be made in accordance with the Code of Ethics and the Standards of Professional Conduct of the CFA Institute.
 These standards require that investment managers, when taking an investment action for a specific portfolio or client, consider its appropriateness and suitability for that portfolio.

 The ELCIC Pension Plan may not enter into cash or securities lending agreements, although any pooled funds held in the ELCIC Pension Plan may do so if their policies so permit.

 8.3 Cash, cash equivalents and fixed income investments: